BrighterCommand/Brighter/samples/KafkaPartitionTesting/Handling Kafka Failure.md

 ### Setup
 Assume the cluster is not available
-1: The Producer should exit after trying to send events to the topic -- The number of failures should be part of the producer configuration via the Polly policy
+1: The Producer should exit after trying to send events to the topic -- If we are validating or creating the topic, this fails first -- -- It fails when we timeout on topic creation
+   -- If we assume the topic exists
+   -- -- Then failed messages just sit in the Outbox -- -- The number of failures before we error should be part of the producer configuration

 ### Setup
 Assume I have a cluster with three nodes: A,B, C